AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 # Interchain Quickstart

+## General Example

+### Creating the environment

-In order to interact with you environment using IBC capabilities, you first need to create an interchain structure
+In order to interact with your environment using IBC capabilities, you first need to create an interchain structure.

-## Creating the environment
+In this guide, we will create a mock environment for local testing.
+[Click here, if you want to interact with actual nodes](#with-actual-cosmos-sdk-nodes).

-For local testing, you create a mock environment simply by specifying chains ids and sender addresses.
+With mock chains, you can create a mock environment simply by specifying chains ids and sender addresses.
-FOr this guide, let's create 2 chains, `juno` and `osmosis`, with the same address as sender :
+For this guide, we will create 2 chains, `juno` and `osmosis`, with the same address as sender:
 ```rust
  let sender = Addr::unchecked("sender_for_all_chains");
  let interchain = MockInterchainEnv::new(vec![("juno", &sender), ("osmosis", &sender)]);
 ```

-## Interacting with the environment
+### Interacting with the environment

 Now, we will work with InterChain Accounts.
 There is a [simple implementation of the ICA protocol on Github](https://github.com/confio/cw-ibc-demo), and we will use that application with a few simplifications for brevity.